 - In 2014, Government introduced some of those reforms but announced in 2015 that the introduction of a £72,000 cap on lifetime costs and change in the means testing threshold would be deferred until 2020.

 - In 2017, Government pledged to publish a Green Paper on social care.
-After various delays, this paper is now due to be published in autumn 2018 following the announcement that a ten-year plan for the NHS would be developed.
+After various delays, this paper is still due to be published.

 Explore our policy briefings below where we assess previously proposed financial products, caps and reforms for social care costs and recommend a solution as a means of social insurance to help individuals adequately prepare for later life.